Shannon Mekuly LPC ATR

-I accept private pay, Blue Cross Blue Shield PPO, Sendero, Superior Health Plan, Ambetter, Traditional Medicaid and CHIP/STAR insurance.
+I accept private pay, Blue Cross Blue Shield PPO, Sendero, Superior Health Plan, Ambetter, United Healthcare and Optum Health Insurance.

 For more information about Shannon and her views on art and art therapy, check out this INTERVIEW she did with Victoria Scarborough!

 Areas of Specialization: